alaudet/raspi-sump/docs/quick_start.md

 Edit raspisump.conf
 ====================

 Do not edit the raspisump.py file.
-All configurations are recorded in .raspisump.conf
+All configurations are recorded in raspisump.conf

 See the configuration file for explanations of variables.